 On Binance, there’s access to more than 500 trading pairs, and when a trade completes it is visible in one’s Binance account balance.
 It is generally advisable to keep funds on the exchange only when and if actively trading, otherwise if just holding an asset long-term with no intentions to trade Binance is not meant as a custodian and one is better off transferring his funds on to an external wallet – ideally, for larger amounts, a cold storage one.

-Here’s how to make the most commonly used “limit order” on Binance:
+Watch the video: How to make the most commonly used “limit order” on Binance

 What is a “limit order”?
 A limit order is an order with a specific “limit price,” which means that it will only be executed once the market price reaches the price you set or better.
 Limit orders can be used to trade at lower or higher than the current market price, presuming the market reaches the price you have set.
 However – if you don’t want to wait until the asset’s price reaches a specific level and your “limit order” will be filled – you can always use a “market order” to fill your position instantly with the best current market price.

 Binance also offers an API that allows one to connect his account to any programmed trading bot or application and have them trade on one’s behalf in automating strategies and automatically responding to signals and events (taking advantage of arbitrage opportunities across exchanges, etc.).

 Watch the video: How to execute all type of trades (Limit, Market, Stop-Limit, OCO, Cross Margin, Isolated Margin) on Binance

 Ticket requests can be submitted via the account portal.
 Still, Binance has a good, active in-account live chat and social media presence on Twitter, Telegram, and Reddit, which may often provide quicker responses.